Enable multi-cluster Gateways

 Pricing

-All Compute Engine resources deployed through the Gateway controller are charged against the project in which your GKE clusters reside.
+All Compute Engine resources deployed through the Gateway controllers are charged against the project in which your GKE clusters reside.
 The single-cluster Gateway controller is offered at no additional charge as a part of GKE Standard and Autopilot pricing.
-You can use the multi-cluster Gateway controller without additional charge during Preview.
-Upon GA, multi-cluster Gateways will be charged according to the Multi Cluster Ingress and Gateway pricing.
+Pricing for multi-cluster Gateways is described in the Multi Cluster Ingress and Gateway pricing page.

 Before you begin